AI robots are transforming parenting in China

 With a price tag of just $300, BeanQ has quietly made its way into millions of ordinary middle class households across China.

 "In this industry, within three to five years, every toy will go digital.
-There will be no inanimate toys anymore," James Yin, president of Roobot, the manufacturer behind BeanQ told CNN.
+There will be no inanimate toys anymore," James Yin, president of Roobo, the manufacturer behind BeanQ told CNN.

 "Children get bored at toys easily, no matter how fancy they are.
 But AI is living, and ever changing," he said.

-Roobot is just one of a group of Chinese AI companies that use the concept of early child education to commercialize their technology.
+Roobo is just one of a group of Chinese AI companies that use the concept of early child education to commercialize their technology.

 "(Robots for children) is the sector where AI can take off in its earliest stages," Yin said.
 He thinks that children are less picky about the level of intelligence of their robots as long as the toys look animated and interact with them.

-Roobot recently developed an AI system that incorporates a range of English-language learning materials.
+Roobo recently developed an AI system that incorporates a range of English-language learning materials.
 It's an area the company say is set to boom, as parents look to create native English-speaking environments, without the hassle of traveling abroad.

 Booming market